WGCEO/Portfolio/README.md

 	> a: maxHeight of popping text</br>
 	> p: progress of floating text
 ![](func.png)
-- By applying the above function expression, you can change the height at which the text bounces according to the movement of the touch.

-4. There are three core logics to implement this.
+4. There are three core logics to implement Piano Effect.

 - Get text line information which text line includes the touch point.